rails/rails/guides/source/constant_autoloading_and_reloading.md

-We are going to cover how constant autoloading works in more detail later, but the idea is that when a constant like `Post` is hit and missing, if there is a *post.rb* file, for example in *app/models*, Rails will find it, evaluate it and have `Post` defined as a side-effect.
+We are going to cover how constant autoloading works in more detail later, but the idea is that when a constant like `Post` is hit and missing, if there is a *post.rb* file, for example in *app/models*, Rails will find it, evaluate it and allocate the class `Post` as a side-effect.

 At this point, Rails has a collection of directories similar to `$LOAD_PATH` in which to look up *post.rb*.
 That collection is called `autoload_paths` and by